What Is Pleasure-Based Personal Development?

 Many people, especially women, have been conditioned to associate pleasure with selfishness, danger, or laziness.

-Choosing pleasure as an orientation can surface guilt, fear, or internalised rules like:
+Choosing pleasure as an orientation can surface beliefs like:

 I have to earn rest